TheAlexz/Algorithms-for-packing-number/README.md

 ![alt text](https://github.com/TheAlexz/ALGOS-FOR-COMPUTING-THE-LOWER-AND-UPPER-BOUNDS-OF-THE-PACKING-NUMBER-OF-3-TOKEN-GRAPH-OF-PATH-GRAPH./blob/main/Images/P8_html.png)

-We recommend storing them on a folder called Pn (where n is a number)

 ## The Wolfram Mathematica file ("Generate CSV.nb")
 ### This file is for calculating the GDM (Graph Distance Matrix) of the F3(Pn) graph and store it on a .csv file